-Any PRC member who refuses to sign the committee's report/recommendation is expected to send a written explanation for his/her refusal to sign to the appropriate Dean.
-Promotion and Reappointment Document - November 2014 Page | 40
+Any PRC member who refuses to sign the PRC's report/recommendation is expected to send a written explanation for his/her refusal to sign to the appropriate Dean.

-6. By June 11.
+- 7. By May 21 (IF APPLICABLE).
+The CPTC conducts appeal hearings for any candidate that requests such a hearing and forwards its recommendation to the Provost. - 8.
+By June 11.
 The Provost reviews the complete dossier, including the evaluation reports from the PRC and the Dean, and prepares a recommendation concerning reappointment for the President and the Board of Trustees.
-The Provost may meet with the candidate, PRC, or Dean as needed in preparing this recommendation.

-The Provost notifies the candidate in writing of his/her decision to either recommend or not recommend reappointment to the seventh year and tenure to the President.

-7. By June 13.
+The Provost may meet with the candidate, PRC, or Dean as needed in preparing this recommendation. - The Provost notifies the candidate in writing of his/her decision to either recommend or not recommend reappointment to the seventh year and tenure to the President. - 9.
+By June 13.
 Candidate has the right to respond formally to the Provost's recommendation.
 The Provost will include the response as part of the candidate's application.